vickysyloo/walkthisway/README.md

 ##How to Contribute

-In general, we follow the "fork-and-pull" Git workflow.
+In general, we follow the "fork-and-pull" Git workflow:

 Fork the repo on GitHub
 Clone the project to your own machine